 You can configure the HTTP proxy to allow outside hosts to access web and Gopher servers behind your firewall on inside networks.
-According to most security policies (including the Gauntlet Firewall default), this is not a good idea.
-By design, these services require easy access by people all over the Internet.
+However, in most security policies (including the Gauntlet Firewall default), this is not considered secure.
+By design, these services require easy access by people all over the Internet, and having a separate host outside the firewall is best.
 See the section on "Configuring the Firewall for WWW and Gopher Services" at the end of this chapter.